Controlled burning on Dartmoor

 Overgrown vegetation on open moorland restricts public access and, during the warmer months, presents a significant risk of wild fires.
 These wild fires are difficult to control and can burn for many days destroying vast areas of the fragile environment, threatening wildlife, grazing animals and potentially human life and property.
 The land owners, and on common land, the commoners are allowed to carry out controlled burning (swaling) of moorland vegetation.
 This helps manage vegetation on overgrown heath land and clears the ground of dead vegetation so that new growth can appear.

 Nationally controlled burning takes place between 1 November and 15 April.
 On Dartmoor a voluntary code ends burning on the 31 March to allow for the ground nesting bird season.

 Sites to be swaled will have planned fire breaks cut or have other natural boundaries like tracks or walls to facilitate safe extinguishment.
 Throughout the duration of the swale commoners will be in attendance appropriately equipped.
 The sites chosen to be swaled are notified to various agencies in compliance with the Heather and Grass Burning code.

-Within a partnership arrangement the Devon and Somerset Fire and Rescue Service whenever possible undertake a roving inspection of known planned swales and liaise with the commoners and National Park Rangers.
+Dartmoor National Park Authority, through the Ranger Service, supports legal swaling by providing signs and practical assistance and, as part of a partnership approach, the Devon and Somerset Fire and Rescue Service undertakes a roving inspection of planned swales and liaises with commoners and Rangers on site.